armbian/build/README.md

 - Paid support?

     It is limited only to project supporters & when other conditions are met.
-We receive pleads for help round the clock which is why a [donation](https://www.armbian.com/donate) of at least 500 EUR is a first step.
-All income subtracted by costs and taxes goes back to project.
+We receive pleads for help round the clock which is why a [donation to the non-profit project](https://www.armbian.com/donate) of at least 500 EUR is a first step.

 <p align=right><a href=#table-of-contents>⇧</a></p>